GameoCoder/Exam-Bud/README.md

 sudo systemctl start docker.service
 ```

-> *"If you see 'systemctl: command not found', i need you to know, I USE ARCH BTW"*
+> *"If you see 'systemctl: command not found', i need you to know, I USE ARCH BTW"*<br>
 > *“If you see ‘cannot connect to daemon’, summon it harder.”*

 #### Step 2: Channel the Containers